schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 Once these fast-eluting components have been withdrawn, the flow is reversed, and the remaining, more strongly retained components are eluted in the opposite direction.
 This operating concept aims to enhance both the resolution and efficiency of separations, particularly in cases involving mixtures with components of very different adsorption behaviors {cite}`SchmidtTraub2020`.

-As illustrated in {ref}`flip-flop_bulk`, this cycle is repeated with successive injections and flow reversals, resulting in an alternating product collection scheme.
+As illustrated in {ref}`flip_flop_bulk`, this cycle is repeated with successive injections and flow reversals, resulting in an alternating product collection scheme.

-(flip-flop_process)=
+(flip_flop_process)=
 ## Process model

 As mentioned above, flip-flop chromatography is best suited for scenarios in which components exhibit very different adsorption behavior.
 For this purpose, a linear isotherm with parameters listed in {numref}`flip_flop_parameters` will be used for this study.
+@TODO: That's not true anymore.
+We use it to demonstrate, but not to optimize

 ```{table} Parameters of column geometry, mass transport and binding of the model molecules ($i \in \{A, B\}$).
 :name: flip_flop_parameters